andreacasalino/Minimal-Socket/Samples/Tcp/README.md

 	*SampleTcp-03-asyncserver-clients, run:

-		* a Tcp server asynchronous accepting 1 single client
+		* a Tcp server accepting 1 single client and asynchronously exchange message with it
 		* a Tcp client that connects to the async server and exchange messages

 	*SampleTcp-04-repeater, run: